HuaHuowhh/WPR/README.md

 - More installed mini-games can start now... but not all... ehhhh! )
 - Last WPR Desktop "dirty bugfixes" transferred (sync-ed) to WPR Android
 - Zuma and Earthworm Jim game running ok at now... but some artifacts still present ;)
+- Feed Me Oil game fixed a little (starts normally... but game process fails when I click the pipe!)

 ## Building